Minnesota uninsured rate drops to all-time low

 Enrollment for Medical Assistance, MinnesotaCare, and small businesses continues throughout the year.
 American Indians can also enroll throughout the year.

-As of April 1, enrollment through MNsure exceeded 169,000 people.
-About 47,000 people have enrolled in private health plans, 34,200 enrolled in MinnesotaCare, and 88,000 enrolled in Medical Assistance (Medicaid).
-While Minnesota has exceeded its goal 135,000 signups — which was set last October — for overall enrollment, the mix is much different than expected.
+Through June 10, 237,707 people obtained coverage through MNCare, the state-run marketplace.
+About 51,600 people have enrolled in private health plans, 49,115 enrolled in MinnesotaCare, and 137,034 enrolled in Medical Assistance (Medicaid).
+While Minnesota has far exceeded its goal of 135,000 signups — which was set in October 2013 — for overall enrollment, the mix is much different than expected.
 Enrollment in Medical Assistance is much higher than expected, while enrollment in private health insurance is much lower.
-Enrollment figures are expected to increase, perhaps substantially, as about 36,000 people completed the Enrollment Attempt Form in the final days of March.

 Early on, MNsure’s launch appeared to go reasonably well.
-However, technical problems escalated, and MNsure has faced consumer complaints, reviews by the state legislative auditor, and questions from a legislative oversight committee.
+However, technical problems escalated, and MNsure faced consumer complaints, reviews by the state legislative auditor, and questions from a legislative oversight committee.
 Quality Software Services Inc. (QSSI), a division of UnitedHealth Group, was brought in to diagnose the problems with MNsure’s website and call center.
 QSSI was the general contractor that led efforts to fix HealthCare.gov.
 QSSI found serious IT problems, severe understaffing at the call center, and flawed management structure and processes.
-QSSI outlined three options for addressing IT problems, one of which essentially scraps the existing system and starts over.
-To address extremely long wait times at the call center, QSSI recommended adding representatives and implementing call routing strategies.
-MNsure added 100 representatives in February, and average wait time had dropped below three minutes by the end of the month.
+In April, MNsure hired Deloitte Consulting to fix the IT problems and get the website functioning properly ahead of open enrollment for 2015.
+Deloitte has been involved in successful state-run marketplaces for Connecticut, Kentucky, Rhode Island and Washington.

 Four insurers offered individual policies through the marketplace for 2014: Blue Cross Blue Shield of Minnesota, HealthPartners, Medica, PreferredOne, and UCare.
-Kaiser Health News reported that Minnesota has some of the lowest premiums for silver (mid-level) plans in the U.S. Four of Minnesota’s nine regions made Kaiser’s list of the 10 least expensive places to buy health insurance.
-The Minneapolis-St. Paul area has the lowest rates in the country ($154), central Minnesota has the third lowest rates ($166), northwestern Minnesota has the fifth least expensive rates ($171), and western and north central Minnesota have the eighth least expensive rates ($180).
+Kaiser Health News reported that Minnesota offered some of the lowest premiums for silver (mid-level) plans in the U.S. Four of Minnesota’s nine regions made Kaiser’s list of the 10 least expensive places to buy health insurance.
+The Minneapolis-St. Paul area had the lowest rates in the country ($154), central Minnesota had the third lowest rates ($166), northwestern Minnesota had the fifth least expensive rates ($171), and western and north central Minnesota had the eighth least expensive rates ($180).

 While low premiums are good for consumers, they raise financial concerns for the marketplace.
 Beginning in 2015, MNsure’s operating costs will be funded with a 3.5 percent withhold of premiums.
 With private health plan enrollment well below target and lower-than-expected premiums, budget projections show MNsure with a $2 million to $4 million deficit by the end of 2015.